 - Excess-free Kangaroo Damage Cover.
 If your vehicle is accidentally damaged because of a collision with a Kangaroo or other animal, Huddle will waive the excess.

 - Sports Gear Cover.
 Huddle will cover your sports gear for loss or damage caused by fire, storm, water (but not whilst it's being used), explosion, impact by a vehicle, theft and more.

 What makes Huddle different?

-- Drive Less Pay Less.
+- Pay As You Drive Cover.
 Pay only for the kilometres you drive.
 If you spend less time behind the wheel, your premiums will be lower.